makaree/TestAPI/README.md

 ## Running the test cases through runtest.bat
 Here are the list of steps required for the test execution:
 1. Download the repository from the GIT.
-2. Open the solution file API_Testing_RESTful_booker.sln and build the solution.
-If necessary install the nuget packages mentioned in TESTING TOOL (i.e. MSTest, Newtonsoft.JSON, Restsharp, TrxToHtml.TrxerConsole) in Refrences >> Manage nuget Packages in the solution.
+2. Open the solution file API_Testing_RESTful_booker.sln.
+Go to Test>>Configure Run Settings and select Auto Detect runsettings Files if not selected.
-3. Go to Test>>Configure Run Settings and select Auto Detect runsettings Files.
+3. Clean the solution and Build the solution, check the refrences, if not installed then install the nuget packages mentioned in TESTING TOOL (i.e. MSTest, Newtonsoft.JSON, Restsharp, TrxToHtml.TrxerConsole) in Refrences >> Manage nuget Packages in the solution.
 4. Go to Environmental Variables (Control Panel>>System and Security>>System>>Environmental
 Variables>>System Variables) and in Path >> Add the location for “vstest.console.exe”.
 (In my case it was present in C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\